Woodside, Aberdeen: Woodside Railway Station

 In 1858, A station was opened in Woodside on the drained bed of the old Woodside Canal, six miles from Aberdeen Joint Station.
 It was built to encourage people to move from Aberdeen city centre, enabling them to travel to work.
-The suburban service ended in 1937 with the closure of all its stations, though the now derelict platform can still be seen by trains passing by on the line, which remains open.
+The suburban service ended in 1937 with the closure of all its stations, though the now derelict platform can still be seen by trains passing by on the line, which remains open (the first stop after Aberdeen is now Dyce on the city's northern periphery).